ghassen202/ISI-Mini-CTF-Forensics-Writeups/README.md

 # ISI-Mini-CTF-Forensics-Writeup
+`Author : EL_GASTRA` <br>

-A beginner friendly Capture The Flag (CTF) where I created a windows7 Memory Dump in order to investigate an attack on a computer using the volatility tool, the tasks were guided to introduce new comers into the world of cybersecurity to dive into memory analysis.
+A beginner friendly Capture The Flag (CTF) where I created a windows7 Memory Dump in order to investigate an attack on a computer using the volatility tool, the tasks were guided to introduce new comers into the world of cybersecurity to dive into memory analysis. <br>

 #### Download the memory dump file via this [link](https://drive.google.com/file/d/1hlxiV4N9y_7RvjyjkBtUdm2ZCUQUcXYK/view?usp=sharing)